77ph/tgnews/README.md

 - 5 Use LDA again to detect threads and rank them for every category.
 Define category - "others" and define files with nesws.
 - 6 Save all data in two csv files - stage41.csv (eng) and stage42.csv (ru)

+***languages.py news.py categories.py thread.py top.py***

+- All this files works with stage41.csv (eng) and stage42.csv (ru) and didn't need new calculation
+- Files created to satisfy telegram tech order and create json output like decribed in contest description